 The biographical materials span the years 1960 to 2003 and include curricula vitae (1976-1998); newspaper clippings pertaining to Haiman's career; faculty activity reports submitted by Haiman to Northwestern University; and clippings and announcements of the awards and honors won by Haiman.
 One folder contains a sketch of Haiman's family tree.
 (For additional biographical information, see Haiman's typescript "Memoirs of a Card-Carrying Member of the ACLU" filed in Box 19, Folder 15 of this series.)

-Haiman's correspondence ranges from 1949 to 2003 and is comprised of general correspondence (arranged chronologically); correspondence pertaining to Haiman's professional activities of speaking and publishing (arranged chronologically); and correspondence subject files (arranged alphabetically by subject).
+Haiman's correspondence ranges from 1949 to 2003 and is comprised of general correspondence; correspondence pertaining to Haiman's professional activities of speaking and publishing; and correspondence subject files.
 Extending from 1949 to 2003, the general correspondence includes incoming and outgoing letters regarding Haiman's professional relationships, teaching, research, Northwestern University business, and participation in professional organizations.
 Noteworthy correspondence includes Haiman's exchange with Harold Grotta, President of the Jewish fraternity Zeta Beta Tau, regarding the fraternity's membership restrictions (May 26, 1949; March 29, 1951); Haiman's criticisms of the Daily Northwestern's coverage of racial issues at Evanston Township High School (April 10, 1959); letters to and from Brenton Ver Ploeg, soldier and former student, regarding military justice in Vietnam (October 20, 1968; October 24, 1968); correspondence pertaining to Haiman's foreign research (1985-1986); exchanges with U.S. Representative Abner Mikva (1976-1977); and letters to and from Supreme Court Justice Ruth Bader Ginsburg (June 15 and 24, 1993).
 The professional activities correspondence highlights Haiman's speaking and publishing career from 1986 to 2003.

 Relating mainly to Haiman's teaching and scholarship, the alphabetical subject files also include letters, clippings, and official documents related to the public disturbances allegedly incited by black power leader H. Rap Brown in Cambridge, Maryland, Haiman's research in France and Japan, complimentary letters from colleagues and former students, the scholarship of Thomas Tedford and of Professor of Law and ACLU President Nadine Strossen, and the Speech Communication Association.
 Haiman also maintained a file containing brief notes from such prominent public figures as Chicago Mayor Richard Daley (1960), Edward R. Murrow (1961), Chief Justice Earl Warren (1973), future President John F. Kennedy (1950), then a Massachusetts senator, presidential candidates Adlai E. Stevenson (1959) and Hubert Humphrey (1959), Supreme Court Justices Hugo Black (1964) and William J. Brennan, Jr. (1983), House of Representatives Majority Leader and former student, Richard Gephardt (1994), and President Bill Clinton (1993).

 The teaching files date from 1946 to 1991 and consist of grade sheets and evaluations; course materials on freedom of speech topics; communications course materials; and correspondence relating to dissertation supervision.
 The grade sheets date from 1946 until 1991, and the general course evaluations date from 1949 until 1991.
-Course materials, arranged by course number within the topical categories of “freedom of speech” and “communications” include syllabi and reading lists, examinations, and student papers.
+Course materials include syllabi and reading lists, examinations, and student papers.
 Dissertation supervision files comprise correspondence and student dissertation proposals.